spread

 For Those Without Children: The Inner Child Version

-• Card 1: The energy of your inner child right now
+• Card 1: The energy of your inner child right now — what developmental wound or arrested stage is most active?

 How to Do This Reading